marcelvenema/ansible-role-cockpit/README.md

        action : install
 ```

-When used as a stand-alone Ansible project:<br/>
+When used as a stand-alone Ansible project:
 ```
 - name: Install and configure RedHat Cockpit
   hosts: localhost